kerski/get-powerbireportpagesfortesting/README.md

     ```powershell
     Import-Module -Name Get-PowerBIReportPagesForTesting.psm1
     ```
-4. If you plan to run unit tests, you will need to install Pester:
+4. If you plan to run unit tests in file "Get-PowerBIReportPagesForTesting.Tests.ps1", you will need to install Pester:
     ```powershell
     Install-Module -Name Pester -Force -Scope CurrentUser
     ```